BaranziniLab/SPOKEsig-Workshop/README.md

 python3 --version
 ```

 **For Linux/MacOS users**

-If you see something like **Python 3.x.x** then you are good to go.
+If you see something like **Python 3.x.x** on your screen, then you are good to go.
 Otherwise, please download Python3 from [here](https://www.python.org/downloads/release/python-368/).

 **For Windows users**

-If you see something like **Python 3.6.x** then you are good to go.
+If you see something like **Python 3.6.x** on your screen, then you are good to go.
 Otherwise, please download Python3.6 from [here](https://www.python.org/downloads/release/python-368/).
-When you open this link, use "Windows x86-64 executable installer" to install Python 3.6.8 in your local machine.
+When you open this link, use "Windows x86-64 executable installer" to install Python 3.6.8 into your local machine.

 &nbsp;